-Pay a visit to the Taj Mahal at sunrise, where you will board small electric carts to take you to the entrance.
-You will have approximately 1.5 - 2 hours to explore.
-For admission to the main mausoleum area, you are required to wear shoe covers (these may be provided on site but be prepared to bring an additional pair of socks).
+Rise early to share an unforgettable experience, sunrise at the Taj Mahal.
+At dawn, when the crowds are at their thinnest, often swathed in mist and tinged pink by the rising sun, the building looks magical.
+To reach the Taj Mahal, you will board small electric carts, taking you to the entrance.
+You will have approximately 1.5 - 2 hrs here to explore.
+For admission to the main mausoleum area, you are required to wear shoe covers (this may be provided on site - be prepared to bring an additional pair of socks).

-Afterwards, transfer approximately 5.5 - 06 Hrs to Jaipur, making a stop en-route at Abhaneri village to admire the

-Chand Baori Stepwell.
-Upon arrival in Jaipur, check into your hotel for a two-night stay.
+Afterwards, transfer approximately 6 hrs to Jaipur, making a stop en-route at Abhaneri village to admire the Chand Baori Stepwell.
+Upon arrival in the 'Pink City' and visit the City Palace and the fascination Jantar Mantar observatory.